c-proof/pyglider/docs/getting-started-slocum.md

 ## Gather data

 Slocum gliders have 4 types of files.
-For telemetry data there is `*.sbd` files for sensor data, and `*.tbd` for the glider's attitude and position data.
-These are called `*.dbd` and `*.ebd` respectively, when retrieved from the gliders' payload post deployment.
-These need to be made available in a single directory for `pyglider` to process.
+For telemetry data there are `*.tbd` files for sensor data, and `*.sbd` for the glider's attitude and position data.
+These are called `*.ebd` and `*.tbd` respectively, when retrieved from the gliders' payload post deployment.
+Modern gliders have compressed version of these, eg `*.tcd`, `*.scd` that *pyglider* should be able to parse.
+These data files need to be made available in a _single_ directory for *pyglider* to process.
+Note that on the glider they are often separated into `science/logs` and `flight/logs`.

-Slocums also have a sensor cache file `*.cac`, all of which have randomized names.
+Slocum gliders also have a sensor cache file `*.cac`, all of which have randomized names.
 These are needed by the processing, and are usually stored in a separate cache directory.

-You can download example data at <https://cproof.uvic.ca/pyglider-example-data/example-data.zip>

-which will add a local directory `example-data` to your current directory.
+You can download example data at <https://cproof.uvic.ca/pyglider-example-data/example-data.zip> which will add a local directory `example-data` to your current directory.

 ## Make a deployment configuration file